openface/storytime/README.md

   into the story), and an `end.yml` (the final ending of the story).
 All other YAML files are parts of the story.

-- A story YAML file contains these keys:
+- A story YAML file can contain these keys:
   - `content` The actual story part itself.
   - `choices` A set of options presented to the user.
 Each option has a key that corresponds to a different story part by name.
+If `choices` is not defined, it is considered a dead-end, and user is sent back one part.